RyotaUshio/obsidian-mathlinks-api-sample-plugin/README.md

 - `addProvider` function creates an instance of your provider class using the factory function passed as the second parameter, and then registers it to MathLinks.
 Finally, it returns the provider object.
 	- You have accesss to the MathLinks plugin instance inside the factory function.
-- In most cases, you will want to pass the resulting provider to `addChild` method of your plugin so that the provider will properly unloaded when your plugin gets disabled.
-Otherwise, you are responsible to manage its lifecycle.
+- In most cases, you will want to pass the resulting provider to `addChild` method of your plugin so that the provider will be properly unloaded when your plugin gets disabled.
+Otherwise, you are responsible to manage its lifecycle on your own.

 ```ts
 export default class MyPlugin extends Plugin {